 Seasonal eating puts variety in our diets and, in the winter, can raise our yang to help keep us warm.
 It’s also great for mental well being.
-Is there anything more delicious than eating foods that have just been harvested?
-Embracing the natural rhythm of things helps link us with the calendar as we become part of the food growing process.
+Is there anything more delicious than eating freshly-harvested food?
+Embracing the natural rhythm of things helps link us with the calendar as we become part of the growing process.
 And, it reintroduces an old concept in food shopping — anticipation.